michaeljclark/crefl/README.md

-The _Cinf_ API and plugin provides access to runtime reflection metadata for C interface declarations with support for arbitrarily nested combinations of: intrinsic, set, enum, struct, union, field, array, constant, and function.
+The _Cinf_ API and plugin provides access to runtime reflection metadata for C interface declarations with support for arbitrarily nested combinations of: intrinsic, enum, struct, union, field, array, constant, and function.

 _Cinf_ addresses the following three areas: